 From a baby's first tooth to an adult's full set of 32 permanent teeth, many things can go wrong to cause malformed teeth.
-Whether medical conditions, genetic diseases, or bad dental habits that can cause misshapen teeth to occur, there exist a number of procedures that help improve tooth problems.view procedures
+Whether medical conditions, genetic diseases, or bad dental habits that can cause misshapen teeth to occur, there exist a number of procedures that help improve tooth problems.

 Tooth problems that mar the appearance of your smile can have a big impact upon all aspects of your life - affecting everything from career choices to social relationships.
 While inherited medical conditions can cause tooth loss and misshapen teeth, additional issues can prevent normal teeth from developing.
 No matter the source of malformed teeth, there are plenty of treatment options for dental problems - from dental veneers that cover enamel defects to more extensive procedures.

 For many people, the realization that they may possess an abnormal tooth shape in one or many permanent teeth only comes after a medical professional views them via dental x-rays.
 Others may understand that their teeth are not shaped like normal teeth well before seeing a dentist.
-The important part of discovering malformed teeth is to get examined by a dental expert in order to reveal any underlying medical history that may have caused the misshapen teeth, and to understand the options for treating the condition.
+The important part of discovering malformed teeth is to get examined by a dental expert to reveal any underlying medical history that may have caused the misshapen teeth and to understand the options for treating the condition.

-According to the American Dental Association, when searching for a dental expert you will see terms such as DDS or DMD tagged onto certain dentists’' names.
+When searching for a dental expert you will see terms such as DDS or DMD tagged onto certain dentists’' names.
 The DDS designation means that they are a Doctor of Dental Surgery, while DMD denotes a Doctor of Dental Medicine.
 Both of those certifications signify that the dentist is a graduate of an accredited dental school.
 Further training is required for dental specialists who practice oral and maxillofacial surgeries, as well as those who are orthodontists and periodontists.
 Therefore, a dental expert can help diagnose and recommend the best path for your specific tooth problems.

-The American Dental Association notes that tooth eruption occurs when approximately 20 baby teeth are replaced by 32 or more permanent teeth, with each set of teeth split evenly between the upper jaw and lower jaw.
+Tooth eruption occurs when approximately 20 baby teeth are replaced by 32 or more permanent teeth, with each set of teeth split evenly between the upper jaw and lower jaw.
 While many individuals experience normally shaped teeth – from the "front teeth" consisting of central incisors and lateral incisors – to canine teeth, wisdom teeth, and second premolars – others discover problems.

-Nicklaus Children's Hospital lists a variety of names for teeth that are not shaped normally.
 Teeth with irregular shapes might be called Mulberry teeth - because of their notched biting surfaces that resemble the Mulberry flowering plant bush - or conical teeth, because of their cone-like shape similar to dog or shark teeth.

 Hutchinson's and peg teeth are additional names for abnormal tooth shapes, which appear widely spaced apart or short and stumpy.
 When a baby or adult suffers from medical conditions that cause tooth loss, abnormal tooth colors, or malformed teeth, their medical history could be the culprit.

-Not only can genetic issues cause problems with tooth development, environmental factors can also have an impact on how teeth form.
+Not only can genetic issues cause problems with tooth development, but environmental factors can also have an impact on how teeth form.
 According to The Iowa Fluoride Study, tooth decay and cavities are the most common ongoing childhood malady.
 The study examined how dental hygiene habits, water fluoride levels, and other factors like genes impacted tooth health.
-The findings indicated that genes indeed had an impact upon how susceptible a child became to developing tooth decay and additional teeth problems - but environmental problems played a large role as well.
+The findings indicated that genes indeed had an impact on how susceptible a child became to developing tooth decay and additional teeth problems - but environmental problems played a large role as well.

 Other forms of tooth abnormalities include supernumerary teeth, whereby there are excessive amounts of teeth, which can happen with disorders such as cleidocranial dysostosis or when there is a cleft lip, a dentofacial deformity.